adamjarret/shortid-dist/README.md

 ## Releasing

-Run `npm version` with one of the following arguments:
+The `npm version` and `npm run links` commands both accept a semver argument:
 `<newversion>|major|minor|patch` (where `<newversion>` is a standard version number, ex.
 1.0.0).
 See [npm-version](https://docs.npmjs.com/cli/version) for more information.

+Examine what will be included in the npm bundle:

+    npm run pack

+Update the links in the **README.md** and **index.html** files (and commit the changes) _before_ running `npm version`:

+    npm run links -- patch
+    git add README.md index.html
+    git commit -m "Updated links"

+Bump the version number in **package.json** and create a git tag:

     npm version patch

+Publish a new version:

     npm publish
-    git push --tags
+    git push origin master --tags

-To test what will be included in the npm bundle:

-    npm run pack

 ## Author